HariKube/serverless-kube-watch-trigger/README.md

 * The `.old` and `.new` objects inside `eventFilter` correspond to the Kubernetes resource states before and after the event.
 * Combine `eventFilter` with label/field selectors for fine-grained control.
 * TLS and BasicAuth can be used together if the target requires both mutual TLS and credentials.
+* Upon any error, the operator first updates the trigger's status field.
+It then tries to restart the watcher, resuming from the status.lastResourceVersion.

 ---